 We know that talking about sexual assault can cause heightened emotions; if you need a quiet place to decompress and recenter, the Duck Nest is available to students during its regular office hours.
 If you need support, please contact the University Counseling Center or visit safe.uoregon.edu.

-Student-athletes at the Men's Tennis match on April 8th will be wearing teal shoelaces to show their support in solidarity with survivors of sexual violence.
+Student-athletes at the Women's Beach Volleyball match on April 6th will be wearing black t-shirts with a teal ribbon to show their support in solidarity with survivors of sexual violence.
 The color teal represents sexual assault awareness and student-athletes want to use their platform to educate, raise awareness, and honor all who have been harmed.

-Student-athletes at the women's tennis match on April 15th will be wearing teal shoelaces to show their support in solidarity with survivors of sexual violence.
+Student-athletes at the Women's Soccer match on April 13th will be wearing black t-shirts with a teal ribbon to show their support in solidarity with survivors of sexual violence.
 The color teal represents sexual assault awareness and student-athletes want to use their platform to educate, raise awareness, and honor all who have been harmed.